The Autumn Night Sky

 3. Then hop up one-two through Mu Andromedae to find the galaxy.

 Below Mirach, around the same distance as to Andromeda, but in the opposite direction is the Triangulum Galaxy [M33].
 It is technically in the constellation Triangulum – hence its name.
-Although a bright galaxy, it is somewhat diffuse, so it might be difficult to see.
+Although a relatively wide galaxy, it is somewhat diffuse, so it might be difficult to see.

 • Draw a line from the lower right corner of the Pegasus great square (Markab/Alpha Pegasi) through the intersection of the neck and head of Pegasus (Baham/Theta Pegasi).
 Extend it around ¾ of the distance to the cluster.

-• You can also use the top of the constellation Aquarius, which has four stars that make up a “squiggly” shape.
+• You can also use the top of the constellation Aquarius, and the four stars that make up a “squiggly” shape.
 Draw a line from Eta Aquarii (the left star) through Sadalmelik/Alpha Aquarii (the right star) and extend it roughly the same distance to the cluster.

 The Perseus Double Cluster [C14, NGC 869 and NGC 884] is a Caldwell object worth looking for between Perseus and Cassiopeia.